Fit as a Mama Bear

 Enjoy the movements you love (like running!) and prevent knee pain by adding these exercises to your workout routine.
 These knee-strengthening exercises can be done at home with minimal equipment and are the best way to let you continue to do the activities you love.

-As a Certified Strength & Conditioning Specialist, knee pain is a common issue for clients who love running, jumping, or just want to start on their fitness journey.
+Knee pain is a common issue for moms who love running, jumping, or just want to start on their fitness journey.

 And though weak glutes are one cause of knee pain, like most body-related things, there's never just one solution.